 There are myths and misinformation out there about almost everything, including how to care for your oral health and the finer points of brushing and flossing your teeth.
 Our dentists often find that many people have heard varying advice about oral hygiene, or have picked up bad habits from when they were learning how to care for their teeth and inadvertently passed them onto their children.
 That said, we understand that everyone wants a bright, white smile - and to keep their natural teeth healthy for as long as possible.

-At Azarko Dental Clinics, one of our team's highest priorities is client education.
+At Azarko Dental Group, one of our team's highest priorities is client education.
 Did you know that there's a right way and a wrong way to tooth brush?
 We'd like to take the opportunity to answer some common questions and clear up some myths today.

 How many times a day should I brush?